oleg-shilo/sublime-codemap/README.md

 *__Package Control__*

-You can install the pluging [Package Control](https://packagecontrol.io/packages/CodeMap).
+You can install the plugin [Package Control](https://packagecontrol.io/packages/CodeMap).

 *__Manual__*

 * Remove the package, if installed, using Package Control.
 * Add a repository: `https://github.com/oleg-shilo/sublime-codemap.git`
 * Install `sublime-codemap` with Package Control.
-* Restart Sublime editor if required
+* Restart the Sublime editor if required

-You can also install the plugin by cloning `sublime-codemap` repository into your Packages folder or manually placing the download package there.
+You can also install the plugin by cloning `sublime-codemap` repository into your Packages folder or manually placing the downloaded package there.

 <a name="usage"></a>
 ## Usage
-The plugin uses a dedicated view group __Code - Map__ (on right side) to mimic a "side bar" with the content (code tree) that represents code structure of the active view content in the primary view group.
+The plugin uses a dedicated view group __Code - Map__ (on the right side) to mimic a "side bar" with the content (code tree) that represents code structure of the active view content in the primary view group.

-The code tree automatically refreshes on saving the active document or switching the tabs.
+The code tree automatically refreshes on saving the active document or switching tabs.
 The usage is quite simple.
-You can double-click a node in the code tree and this will trigger navigation to the corresponding area in the code (in active document).
-Alternatively you can synchronize code tree node selection with the current caret position in the document by triggering `sync_code_map` command either from _Command Palette_ or by the configured shortcut.
+You can double-click a node in the code tree and this will trigger navigation to the corresponding area in the code (in the active document).
+Alternatively, you can synchronise code tree node selection with the current caret position in the document by triggering `sync_code_map` command either from _Command Palette_ or by the configured shortcut.

-To start working with CodeMap just make the map view visible (e.g. [alt+m, alt+m]) and set the focus to the code view.
+To start working with CodeMap, just make the map view visible (e.g. [alt+m, alt+m]) and set the focus to the code view.

 ![](images/image1.gif)